 How Many People Can a Class B+ Sleep?

-We touched on this earlier in the article, but most Class B Plus RVs are designed to accommodate two adults and maybe a small child or two comfortably (in the converted dinette), though some manufacturers offer floor plans which can sleep three or four adults.
+We touched on this earlier in the article, but most Class B Plus RVs are designed to accommodate two adults and maybe a small child or two comfortably (in the converted dinette), though some manufacturers offer floor plans that can sleep three or four adults.

-Note: seatbelts provided in the dinette area allow for more than two people to travel safely as well, but be sure to check the specs for any unit you’re considering buying or renting before assuming.
+NOTE: seatbelts provided in the dinette area allow for more than two people to travel safely as well, but be sure to check the specs for any unit you’re considering buying or renting before assuming.

 Are Class B Plus Motorhomes Good for Full-Time Living?

-This is a tough question for two guys who live full-time in a 43-foot diesel pusher.
-Obviously, we prefer a fair amount of room for full-time living, working, and traveling (although we’d happily downsize if there was a 35′ Class A diesel pusher floorplan we actually wanted).
+This is a tough question for two guys who lived full-time in a 43-foot diesel pusher.
+Obviously, we prefer a fair amount of room for full-time living, working, and traveling (although we’d have happily downsized if there had been a 35′ Class A diesel pusher floorplan we actually wanted).
+With that said, while traveling outside of North America, we’ve traveled and lived in Class B Plus RVs for several weeks at a time, and we were perfectly comfortable.

 Would we want to live and work full-time, day after day, in a rig that size?
 Probably not.
 But lots of people live in vans and Class B RVs full time – and even in minivans, cars, and SUVs — and we’re pretty sure they’d consider living full time in a Class B Plus RV quite a luxury.